ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Our Approach and Tool Architecture

 \subsection{Iterative Proof Repair with Verifier Feedback}

 During inference, we perform retrieval-augmented proof auto-formalization with the fine-tuned LLM (Figure~\ref{fig:inferencePipeline}).
-However, LLM being a stochastic model may still generate FL theorem-proof pair that contain syntactic errors or semantic misalignments with the input NL theorem-proof.
+However, LLM being a stochastic model may still generate FL theorem+proof pair that contain syntactic errors or semantic misalignments with the input NL theorem+proof.
 To address, we implement an iterative repair mechanism that combines Lean's type checker with semantic equivalence verification.
-For an input NL theorem-proof pair $M_{\text{NL}}=\langle T_{\text{NL}}, P_{\text{NL}}\rangle$ the LLM generates an FL counterpart $\widetilde{M}_{\text{FL}}=\langle \widetilde{T}_{\text{FL}}, \widetilde{P}_{\text{FL}}\rangle$, on which we perform two types of verification:
+For an input NL theorem+proof pair $M_{\text{NL}}=\langle T_{\text{NL}}, P_{\text{NL}}\rangle$ the LLM generates an FL counterpart $\widetilde{M}_{\text{FL}}=\langle \widetilde{T}_{\text{FL}}, \widetilde{P}_{\text{FL}}\rangle$, on which we perform two types of verification:

 \algrenewcommand\alglinenumber[1]{ #1}

 \begin{enumerate}[left=0em, topsep=0em, itemsep=0em, parsep=0em] \item \textbf{Syntactic Verification:} We compile $\widetilde{M}_{\text{FL}}$ using Lean's type checker.
 If compilation fails, we extract the specific error message and location from Lean's diagnostic output.